davidji99/terraform-provider-herokux/docs/resources/postgres_dataclip_user_association.md

 -> **IMPORTANT!**
 You can share dataclip results with any email address.
 However, that email address must be associated with a Heroku account for the recipient to be able to access the dataclip’s results.
+This resource's underlying APIs do not return any errors when adding a non-Heroku user email to a dataclip.
+Therefore, you will need first verify Heroku user account existence prior to adding the email to a dataclip.

 ## Example Usage